Maurice Couve de Murville (bishop): Later life

 In retirement, he returned to Sussex and lived in Horsham.
 He was an enthusiastic principal chaplain of the British Association of the Sovereign Military Order of Malta (1987–1991, 2001–2007) and knighted by the Duke of Castro in 1994 as Ecclesiastical Knight Grand Cross of Grace in the Sacred Military Constantinian Order of Saint George.
-He became an Honorary Doctor of Divinity at Birmingham University in 1996.
+He became an honorary Doctor of Divinity at the University of Birmingham in 1996.

-He presided at Mass at St Chad's Cathedral for the last time on 26 March 2007, on the 25th anniversary of his episcopal ordination, concelebrating with his auxiliaries with Bishops Philip Pargeter, David McGough and William Kenney.
+He presided at Mass at St Chad's Cathedral for the last time on 26 March 2007, on the 25th anniversary of his episcopal ordination, concelebrating with his auxiliaries, Bishops Philip Pargeter, David McGough and William Kenney.

 He had a number of publications to his credit.
 A few months before his death, he finished a translation of Jean Charbonnier's comprehensive history of the Catholic Church in China.
 He had battled prostate cancer several years before.
 His first signs of slowing down came with a hip replacement in November 2006.
 However, he remained active with his much loved pursuits of walking and gardening.
 In October 2007, before embarking on a planned pilgrimage to the Holy Land, he was admitted to hospital and was diagnosed with pancreatic cancer, which was recognised as terminal.

 On 3 November 2007, aged 78, he died a peaceful death at St Joseph's Nursing Home in Littlehampton, West Sussex.
 A Funeral Mass was held at St Chad's Cathedral in Birmingham on 21 November 2007.
 His coat of arms, displayed on the 1993 organ case in the cathedral, comprises three cockerels, which is a brood or couve in French.